datalad-handbook/book/docs/usecases/HCP_dataset.rst

 the time of retrieval of the first file content of the dataset.
 Afterwards, no further authentication is needed, unless the credentials become invalid or need to be updated for other reasons.

-Thus, in order to retrieve HCP data of up to single file level, users need to:
+Thus, in order to retrieve HCP data of up to single file level with DataLad, users need to:

 - :command:`datalad clone` the superdataset from :term:`GitHub`
   (`github.com/datalad-datasets/human-connectome-project-openaccess <https://github.com/datalad-datasets/human-connectome-project-openaccess>`_)